Rydel Lynch

 Rydel Mary Lynch (born August 9, 1993) is an American singer and actress.
 She is one of the founding members of the pop rock band R5.

 Early life

 Lynch was born August 9, 1993, in Littleton, Colorado, the daughter of Stormie (née De St. Jeor) and Mark Lynch.
 She is the second oldest child and only girl of five siblings.
 Her brothers are Riker, Rocky, Ross, and Ryland Lynch.
 She learned to play the keyboard, double shaker and the tambourine, as well as learning how to dance.
 She has appeared in several commercials.
-Her first cousins, Once removed are entertainers Derek and Julianne Hough, their maternal grandmothers being sisters.
+Her second cousins are entertainers Derek and Julianne Hough, their maternal grandmothers being sisters.

 Career

 Acting

 She made her acting debut in Sunday School Musical as a Crossroads Choir Member.
 She appeared in School Gyrls as a cheerleader along with her brother Riker Lynch.
 She appeared in A Day as Holly's Kids as Holly's Actual Kid 2.
 She appeared in the pilot episode of the television series Bunheads as a Vegas Showgirl.
 Rydel told Teen Ink about Bunheads, "I'm one of the dancers and if it gets picked up, it'll air on ABC Family."
 She also appeared in an episode of Violetta in 2015 and performed "Heart Made Up on You" with R5.